puffscoin/web3.js/docs/web3-eth.rst

     web3.eth.getProtocolVersion([callback])

-Returns the Ethereum protocol version of the node.
+Returns the PUFFScoin protocol version of the node.

 -------
 Returns